jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 This isn't really a specific thing we did, but more of an overarching philosophy.
 I'd like people to describe React Rally as "chill".
-That comes out through the conference size (we had about 420 attendees, and that feels like a chill number), the activities (food trucks, a party in a part with lawn games and some live acoustic guitar, another party playing board games and drinking milk shakes), bringing my daughter on stage, having music playing during breaks, and a bunch of other little things.
+That comes out through the conference size (we had about 420 attendees, and that feels like a chill number), the activities (food trucks, a party in a park with lawn games and some live acoustic guitar, another party playing board games and drinking milk shakes), bringing my daughter on stage, having music playing during breaks, and a bunch of other little things.
 Life is stressful.
 Conferences should be